Ezward/Esp32CameraRover2/README.md

 # Esp32CameraRover2

 This sketch uses an ESP32 Cam, an L9110S dc motor controller and a commonly available Robot Car chassis to create a First-Person-View (FPV) robot that can be driven remotely from a web browser.
 The goal is to create a very inexpensive, easy to build robot capable of
-- Closed-loop motor control, go to goal and path following
+- Closed-loop motor control, pose estimation, go to goal and path following
-- Remote control using a First Person View and game controller or mobile phone
+- Remote control using a First Person View video streaming and game controller or mobile phone
 - Image/Obstacle recognition
 - Autonomous navigation using a Computer Vision techiques and/or Neural networks.
 - Extensibility via JavaScript